phildinh/Power-BI-Projects/Power-BI-Laundry-Australia-Sales-Performance-Analysis (2024-2025)/README.md

 ---

 ## 1. Project Overview
-This project analyzes the sales performance of a national laundry product retailer in Australia across 2024 and 2025.
+This project analyzes the sales performance **(One million sales transactions)** of a national laundry product retailer in Australia across 2024 and 2025.
 The focus is on understanding trends in revenue, units sold, product demand, and store-level execution.
 The dataset spans **January 2024 to September 2025**, with granularity across time, product, store, location, and inventory levels.
 This analysis supports both strategic business evaluation and operational improvements.

 ---